 Missing or incompletely implemented capability

 When a capability is incompletely implemented, it’s clear that the part left undone constitutes technical debt.
 What is less clear is what happens when the capability implementation is halted or rescinded.
 Trying to avoid new technical debt can actually be the cause of new technical debt, albeit of a different kind.
-More: “MPrin for missing or incomplete capability”
+More: “MPrin for missing or incompletely implemented capability”

 Whether or not any similar scenarios have happened in your organization, these discussions are helpful for gaining insight into what kinds of technical debt policies can assist your organization in managing its technical debt.
 Let me know if you have experience with situations in which problems can be traced, even if only in part, to treating technical debt as if it were financial debt.